gsingers/search_with_machine_learning_course/README.md

 The following things must be done each time you create a new Gitpod Workspace (unfortunately, we can't automate this)

 1. Fork this repository.
 1. Launch a new Gitpod workspace based on this repository.
+This will automatically start OpenSearch and OpenSearch Dashboards
 1. Install (create/copy) your Kaggle API token in `~/.kaggle/kaggle.json`
 1. Run the download data script:

         ./download-data.sh

 1. You should now have a running Opensearch instance (port 9200) and a running Opensearch Dashboards instance (port 5601)
-1. Login to the dashboards and change your password to something you will remember, as these are public instances.
+1. Login to the dashboards at http://<$GITPOD_URL>:5601/ and change your password to something you will remember, as these are public instances.

-# Working locally (Not supported, but may work for you.
-YMMV)
+        $GITPOD_URL is a placeholder for your ephemeral Gitpod host name, e.g. https://silver-grasshopper-8czadqyn.ws-us25.gitpod.io:5601/

+# Exploring the OpenSearch Sample Dashboards and Data

+1. Login to OpenSearch and point your browser at http://<$GITPOD_URL>:5601/app/opensearch_dashboards_overview#/
+1. Click the "Add sample data" link
+1. Click the "Add Data" link for any of the 3 projects listed.
+In the class, we chose the "Sample flight data", but any of the three are fine for exploration.

-# Running an example
+# Running the Weekly Project

 At the command line, do the following steps to run the example.
 For purposes of demonstration, let's assume we are working on week 2.
 Substitute accordingly for the week you are working on.